Did you know there’s an easy way to change your Chromebook’s resolution (with a keyboard shortcut)?

 - Pressing the “-” key will make the screen “smaller” and zooms you out.
 (It makes the resolution higher.)

-So you can switch between them and toggle the resolution of your Chromebook at any time you want in whatever app you’re currently working with.
+So you can switch between them and toggle it to your liking.
+If you’re doing sensitive work, you can now adjust it at any time you want in whatever app you’re currently working with.

 Use it to scale down high-resolution images to size, or blow up smaller images though they’ll be pixelated.
 Videos will simply get “bigger” but more pixelated as well.
-Anything that has a set resolution will either get either pixelated or scaled down, depending on the resolution of the media.
-Here’s an excellent resource to check out about screen resolutions (hint: it’s from Wikipedia).
+Anything that has a set pixel dimension will either get either pixelated or scaled down, depending on the original dimensions of the media.
+Here’s an excellent resource to check out. (it’s from Wikipedia).

 If you found this helpful, consider telling a fellow Chromebook user.